 Detailed methodology with flow chart

-The methodology for preparing a GIS-based suitable sites for soil and water conservation measures involves several key steps.
+The methodology for preparing a GIS-based suitable site for soil and water conservation measures involves several key steps.
 Below is a detailed description of each stage, followed by a flow chart in fig 2.